Helmut Kohl: Honours and awards

-Helmut Kohl received numerous awards and accolades, as well as honorary titles such as doctorates and citizenships.
+Helmut Kohl received numerous awards and accolades, as well as honorary titles such as a doctorate and citizenship.
 Among others, he was a joint recipient of the Charlemagne Prize with French president François Mitterrand for their contribution to Franco-German friendship and the European Union.
 In 1996, Kohl received the Prince of Asturias Award in International Cooperation from Felipe of Spain.
 In 1998, Kohl was named Honorary Citizen of Europe by the European heads of state or government for his extraordinary work for European integration and cooperation, an honour previously only bestowed on Jean Monnet.
 After leaving office in 1998, Kohl became the second person after Konrad Adenauer to receive the Grand Cross in Special Design of the Order of Merit of the Federal Republic of Germany.
 He received the Presidential Medal of Freedom from President Bill Clinton in 1999.